kookjd7759/Mining-Manager/README.md

 # Mining Managing Program
 This program manage the Cryptocurrency Mining.
-Check the connection status between mining machine and mining pool every fixed time.
+Check the connection status between mining machine and mining pool every fixed time. and if find a disconnected machine with own mining pool, then sending a message to a Administrator

 ## Overview
 ### Computer graphics